Laura is an avid pet lover. She is an advocate for pet adoption and senior pets. She has multiple cats and a sweet old lady poodle mix.

 - If your cat has ear discharge, it is most likely ear mites.

-- There are over-the-counter treatments for ear mites.
+- There are over-the-counter remedies for ear mites.

 - A mild bacterial or yeast infection may be treated with Zymox.